kadena-io/kadena-evm-sandbox/README.md

 The `--chainweb` switch acts like the Hardhat `--network` switch.

-Note: The unit tests currently only run against two chains, which is the current Kadena Hardhat Chainweb Plugin hardhat config.

 For more information and more examples of using this plugin, which was created to allow interaction with multiple Chainweb chains, see the Kadena Hardhat Chainweb [plugin](https://www.npmjs.com/package/@kadena/hardhat-chainweb).